Experience the West coast of CuracaoAugust 19, 2017

 the iconic pink lighthouse.
 The first lighthouse was built in 1850, but destroyed by unforgiving

 hurricanes in 1877.
-The next lighthouse, which still survives, was built in the interior of the
+The next lighthouse, which still stands today, was built in the interior of the

 island.
 It was home to fearless lighthouse keepers, who stayed in the adjoining rooms, without